Lyu6PosHao/Lyu6PosHao.github.io/_pages/about.md

 More
 -----
-I'm curious about the universe, cosmology and philosophy.
+I'm curious about cosmology and philosophy.
 I enjoy driving and playing PC games.